"Harry Potter and the Goblet of Fire" Discussion and Butterbeer Cupcakes Recipe

 What is a portkey, and how did the ones in this story have huge effects?

-Hagrid is fiercely defensive of and loyal to Dumbledore.
-What facts about Hagrid’s past were revealed that explain this, as well as something about Dumbledore which actually disgusted Voldemort and other Slytherins?
+- Hagrid is fiercely defensive of and loyal to Dumbledore.
+What facts about Hagrid’s past were revealed that explain this, as well as something about Dumbledore that actually disgusted Voldemort and other Slytherins?

 Butterbeer was something Harry drank on every trip to the Three Broomsticks in Hogsmeade.
 He also was given a mug of it in the Gryffindor common room after his name was revealed to have been successfully placed in the Goblet of Fire.